Topics

 Ontology engineering

-I develop architectures for processing massive, heterogeneous data using Semantic Web standards.
+We develop architectures for processing massive, heterogeneous data using Semantic Web standards.
 This work includes the AberOWL infrastructure for ontology-based data access and methods for establishing interoperability across distributed databases through linked knowledge graphs.

 Applied Ontology